full-spectrum/neo4clj/docs/examples.md

 ### Find nodes in Neo4j

 The entry given to `find-nodes!` is a lookup representation.
-To learn more about the Clojure lookup representation see our [representations](representations.md) page

 ~~~clojure
 (client/find-nodes! conn {:ref-id "p"